-However, considering the optimal modes EFM1, EFM2, one recognizes the importance of R8 also for growth on A. EP (network N2)
+However, considering the optimal modes EFM1, EFM2, one recognizes the importance of R8 also for growth on A.

 Consider again biosynthesis of P from substrate A (EP1 only).

 Because R8 is not involved in EP1 one might think that this reaction is not important for synthesizing P from A.